Aurase-xnx/Aurase-xnx/README.md

 Big thanks to everyone who thought that I wouldn't make it, you just made me want to climb higher !✌️

-- 🔭 Currently working as an intern at MIC
+- 🔭 Currently working as an intern at EONIX
 ## ⚡ Fun fact
 I sometime forget my own name while also being able to remember something from ages ago with too much precision.